phone icon 888.881.1139 M-F: 6am - 7pm PST · Sat & Sun 9am - 1pm PST

 Cash flow management is easier if the business has made good use of life insurance.
 Small businesses tend to operate with as little overhead as possible.
 However, this does not obviate the need for access to emergency cash.
 Since saving money is difficult, life insurance provides companies another way to access money by borrowing against the cash value of the policy.

-In addition to borrowing against the value of the policy, merely having a policy makes the business more creditworthy, which makes it easier to obtain funding from other sources.
+In addition to borrowing against the value of the policy, merely having a policy might make the business more creditworthy, which makes it easier to obtain funding from other sources.

 Small business owners have found it easier to obtain life insurance loans to finance major equipment acquisition.
 This is especially true for farmers and others who may pay high rates for equipment loans.
 Life insurance loan interest amounts are not only lower, but the borrowing process is much simpler.